nalexandru/NekoEngine/README.md

 * XAudio2
 * OpenAL

-Linux, Mac OS X & Vulkan support in-progress.
+Mac OS X & Vulkan support in-progress.

 This repository is a mirror which is not frequently updated.